cekrem/cekrem.github.io/content/posts/architecture-by-autocomplete.md

 description = "AI defaults to primitives because primitives dominate its training data.
-The gap between that and theorized code is something you can grep for." date = 2026-05-04 author = "Christian Ekrem" tags = ["programming", "software-engineering", "theory", "llm", "ai", "craft", "types", "programming-as-theory-building"] draft = false
+The gap between that and theorized code is something you can grep for." date = 2026-05-04 author = "Christian Ekrem" tags = ["programming", "software-engineering", "theory", "llm", "ai", "craft", "types", "programming-as-theory-building", "coding-as-craft"] draft = false
 +++